nileshpandey3/auto_price_tracker/README.md

 ## 🚀 Features

-- ✅ Track product prices from a given URL and inform the user if the current price is below their targer price
+- ✅ Track product prices from a given amazon.com URL and inform the user whether the current price ($ only) is below their targer price or not
-- ✅ Testable components
+- ✅ Testable components using Pytest
-- ✅ Auto CI testing pipeline with GitHub Actions
+- ✅ Automated CI testing pipeline with GitHub Actions for every push and pull request

 ---